 Section 232 tariffs are among the most impactful trade measures currently in effect.
-Unlike country-specific tariffs, Section 232 duties apply to imports from every country in the world.
+Unlike country-specific tariffs, Section 232 duties apply to imports from nearly every country in the world.
 Steel and aluminum rates were doubled from 25% to 50% in June 2025.
-If you're importing steel, aluminum, copper, automobiles, or related products, you need to understand how these rates work and how they stack with other tariffs.
+Then, effective April 6, 2026 (Proclamation issued April 2, 2026), Section 232 was restructured into two tiers: 50% on articles that are wholly steel, aluminum, or copper, and 25% on derivative products that are substantially — but not wholly — made of those metals, with the duty now assessed on the full customs value of the article.
+If you're importing steel, aluminum, copper, automobiles, or related products, you need to understand which tier applies and how it stacks with other tariffs.

 Current Section 232 Rates

-As of March 2026, Section 232 tariffs cover several major product categories: Steel faces a 50% tariff on all imports (doubled from 25% in June 2025).
-Aluminum faces a 50% tariff on all imports (doubled from 25% in June 2025).
-Copper faces a 50% tariff (added in 2025).
+As of mid-2026, Section 232 tariffs cover several major product categories, and since the April 6, 2026 restructuring they are tiered.
+Steel: 50% on articles wholly of steel, 25% on derivative steel products (both on full customs value).
+Aluminum: 50% on articles wholly of aluminum, 25% on derivatives.
+Copper: 50% on articles wholly of copper, 25% on derivatives.
 Automobiles and auto parts are subject to 25%.
 Semiconductors are 25% under Section 232 authority.
 Lumber and timber products face 10%, while cabinets are taxed at 25-50%.
-The UK pays 25% on steel/aluminum under the Economic Prosperity Deal.
+The UK pays a reduced 25% on steel/aluminum under the Economic Prosperity Deal.
 Australia is exempt from steel/aluminum Section 232.
+The key takeaway: a flat 50% applies only to articles that are essentially all metal — downstream/derivative goods are at the 25% tier.

 How Section 232 Stacks with Other Tariffs